Logo

 Shortly afterwards, Polly Samson, the wife of Gilmour and a lyricist for Pink Floyd, wrote on Twitter that Roger Waters was antisemitic and "a lying, thieving, hypocritical, tax-avoiding, lip-synching, misogynistic, sick-with-envy megalomaniac".

-Roger Waters is a supporter of Boycott, Divestment and Sanctions, a campaign for an international cultural boycott of Israel.
+Roger Waters is a member of Boycott, Divestment and Sanctions, a campaign for an international boycott of Israel.

 Roger Waters first saw the Israeli West Bank barrier in 2006, at the request of Palestinian supporters, when he was scheduled to perform in Tel Aviv.